Zymbit-Docs/docs/content/getting-started/zymkey4/quickstart/index.md

 #### Before installing

-Power off your Raspberry Pi and disconnecting it from power entirely to ensure that neither the SBC or the ZYMKEY4 are damaged.
+Power off your Raspberry Pi to ensure that neither the SBC or the ZYMKEY4 are damaged.

 #### Attach hardware